Skip to main content

 Project description

-Downloads PyPI Version linting License: MIT
+Downloads PyPI Version License: MIT Published

-Django Log Lens is a dependency free, lightweight and easy-to-use logging app for Django.
-It provides an interface to view, download and supervise logs.
-Furthermore, it allows clients to send console logs to the server - out of the box, working with any frontend framework just by adding a single line of code to include the required script.
-Want to try it out? →Get started!
+Django Log Lens is a dependency-free, lightweight, and easy-to-use logging app for Django.
+It provides an interface to supervise log data while also serving as a useful tool for debugging.
+As a unique feature, it allows clients to send console logs to the server out of the box, working with any frontend framework by simply adding a single line of code to include the required script.

 Core Features